Transformation 2029

 At the heart of this long-term organisational strategy is our ambition to ensure that our free-to-visit collection gallery meets the evolving needs of our visitors and reflects the fast-paced evolution of the global design story through a complete remodelling.

-Through a generous award from the National Lottery Heritage Fund, and thanks to National Lottery players, we'll be able to see this project move into a development phase, and begin an extensive process of community, audience and stakeholder consultation to help shape and progress the plans across all areas of the vision – from curation and conservation, to design specifications and commercial opportunities.
+Through a generous award from the Heritage Fund, and thanks to National Lottery players, we'll be able to see this project move into a development phase, and begin an extensive process of community, audience and stakeholder consultation to help shape and progress the plans across all areas of the vision – from curation and conservation, to design specifications and commercial opportunities.

 This development phase is expected to last up to two years.
-It will begin with the hiring of key roles and culminate with an application for a full delivery phase grant from the National Heritage Lottery Fund.
+It will begin with the hiring of key roles and culminate with an application for a full delivery phase grant from the Heritage Fund.
 If successful in this future grant, the new gallery space is hoped to be open to the public in time for the Design Museum’s 40th birthday in 2029.

 Mission, Vision and Values